 29. Most Unique Book You Read In 2016?

 I guess that would be When the Moon Was Ours by Anna-Marie McLemore?
 I just do not see anyone who writes like her, and the representation and imagination and imagery in that book are all just stunning.
 I feel like “unique” should be something that works with format in a cool way, but this was the only book I could settle on that felt right.

 30. Book That Made You The Most Mad (doesn’t necessarily mean you didn’t like it)?

-All the Rage by Courtney Summers, and no, it definitely does not mean I didn’t like it!
+Asking For it by Louise O’Neill, and no, it definitely doesn’t mean I didn’t like it.